Crate training puppies can take a couple of days

 When you've read that, come back here and follow the steps below.

-Begin by sitting outside of the crate, with your puppy by your side, and do the following:
+Begin by sitting outside of the crate with your puppy by your side, and do the following:

-Crate training puppies needs a gentle hand if they're to get used to their cage quickly and without trauma; never
+When crate training puppies, you need a gentle hand if they're to get used to their cage quickly and without trauma; never force your puppy to do anything he doesn't want to.

 Remember, this should be fun!

-door to the crate, with your puppy inside, and not have him react.
+Your next step will be accomplished when you can close the door to the crate with your puppy inside and not have him react.

 So, here goes: